alexwlchan/alexwlchan.net/src/_drafts/randline.md

 $$
 \begin{equation*}
-\text{probability}
-\left(
-  \text{selecting this }k\text{-subset}
+\text{probability of selecting this }k\text{-subset}
-\right)
 =
 \frac{k!\left(n-k\right)!}{n!}
 \end{equation*}
 $$

-This is the same for every $k$-subset, so each one is equally likely -- which is the thing we care about.
+This probability is the same for every $k$-subset, so each one is equally likely -- which is the thing we care about.

-That proof might not be watertight, but it was good enough to give me the confidence to try implementing Algorithm&nbsp;L.
+This was enough to give me the confidence to try implementing Algorithm&nbsp;L.